2026 North Carolina Senate election

-The 2026 North Carolina Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
-Voters will elect members of the North Carolina Senate in all 50 of the U.S. state of North Carolina's legislative districts to serve a two-year term.
+The 2026 North Carolina Senate election will be held on November 3, 2026, to elect all 50 members to North Carolina's Senate.
+The election will coincide with elections for other offices, including for the U.S Senate, U.S. House of Representatives, and State House.
+Voters will elect members of the North Carolina Senate in all 50 of the U.S. state of North Carolina's Senate districts to serve a two-year term.
+Primary elections were held on March 3, 2026.